cesaro/dpu-cav18-exp/doc/5-section-6.3.md

    This will produce information regarding the number of executions, timing information and generate a directory `benchmarks/__results` with the log files.
-Inspect the files to identify which ones are safe or unsafe.
+Inspect the files to identify which ones are safe or unsafe by searching for "Assertion `0' failed".